MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Method

-In fact, the interval $S$ can be non-fixed during the training process.
-In this section, we will introduce the sliding window to describe the movement of the interval $S$, which leads to a significant improvement in the quality of the generated images.
-Along the discrete denosing timesteps $\{0, 1,\ldots,T-1\}$, \name{} defines a sliding window $W(l)$ and optimization is only employed at the timesteps within this window.
+In this section, we will introduce the sliding window to describe the movement of $S$, which leads to a significant improvement in the quality of the generated images.
+Along the denosing time-steps $\{0, 1,\ldots,T-1\}$, \name{} defines a SDE sliding window $W(l)$ and optimization is only employed at the timesteps within $W(l)$.

-where $l$ is the \textit{left boundary} of the sliding window, and $w$ is a hyperparameter that represents the \textit{window size}.

-The \textit{left boundary} $l$ of the sliding window moves as the training progresses.
-In the experiments, we found that the \textit{window size} $w$, \textit{shift interval} $\tau$, and \textit{window stride} $s$ are all crucial hyperparameters.
-Through ablation studies (See Experiment~\ref{exp: abl_SW}), we identified the optimal settings.
-When the total sampling steps $T=25$, the best performance is achieved with $w=4$, $\tau=25$ and $s=1$.
-The detailed sliding window strategy and the \name{} algorithm can be referenced in Algorithm~\ref{algo:mixgrpo}